 It’s long been touted that humans are the weak link in an organisation’s cyber defences.

 There’s a reason phishing attacks are on the rise – it’s the easiest way for hackers to gain access to your systems, so they can do things like install ransomware or steal information.
-All it takes is for one of your employers to download an attachment or click a link they shouldn’t have.
+All it takes is for one of your employers to download an attachment or click a link they shouldn’t have and your beautifully constructed cyber security solution will come crashing down.

 But don’t just wait for a user to get tricked so you can blame them and help make the multitude of reports I’ve found online even scarier!